 Last year was crazy.
-I was dealing with heart-break as the result of splitting from my husband.
 I built my business from a pipe dream to a sustainable way of living.
 I focused on my ultimate dream: to use my voice and community as a platform for positive change in the world, by launching TrailBlazers, my youth empowerment initiative.
 I was travelling away from my home in London for more than 6 months of the year.
 I partnered with some amazing companies creating a variety of social media campaigns, including adverts with Estee Lauder and Hyundai.
 I even learnt how to take time off - away from social media, blogging and emails - for a few treasured weekends.
+Throughout this I was dealing with heartbreak that stole my joie de vivre and pulled me into darkness without warning.

 Ever since I can remember, I’ve been able to ask for more and more from myself.
 However, since adding TrailBlazers to my plate in November, I couldn’t do everything and something had to give.
 It’s been a real struggle to try and manage it all, so I've been making some changes and finding the right people to help!
 This is why I have been absent from blogging and want to explain.